-The notion that an unbalanced state is more detrimental for an employee's balance satisfaction when the individual experiences higher rather than lower interrole conflict compared to his or her SO aligns with the basic premise that bad, harmful, and unpleasant situations in interpersonal relationships have a stronger impact on people than good, desirable, or beneficial ones (Baumeister, Bratslavsky, Finkenauer, & Vohs, 2001).
-Baumeister and colleagues (2001) reviewed studies showing that, in couples, negative behaviors, destructive patterns, and distress hold greater implications for outcomes than positive behaviors, constructive patterns, and positive relations do.
-Extending this, and following our arguments above, we expect an employee who is experiencing greater levels of interrole conflict than his or her SO to feel harmed and distressed in the relationship, and, consequently, for this unbalanced state to be more problematic for the employee's balance satisfaction than an unbalanced situation where the employee benefits through lower interrole conflict compared to his or her SO.
+The notion that an unbalanced state is more detrimental for an employee's balance satisfaction when the individual experiences higher rather than lower interrole conflict compared to his/her SO, aligns with the basic premise that bad, harmful and unpleasant situations in interpersonal relationships have a stronger impact on people than good, desirable, or beneficial ones (Baumeister, Bratslavsky, Finkenauer, Vohs, 2001).
+Baumeister and colleagues review studies showing that, in couples, negative behaviors, destructive patterns, and distress hold greater implications for outcomes than positive behaviors, constructive patterns, and positive relations.
+Extending this, and following our arguments above, we expect an employee who is experiencing greater levels of interrole conflict than his/her SO to feel harmed and distressed in the relationship, and consequently, this unbalanced state is more problematic for the employee's balance satisfaction than an unbalanced situation where the employee benefits through lower interrole conflict than his/her SO.
 Thus, we hypothesize the following: